Fantastic Naming Convention

 "His name was Tegumai Bopsulai, and that means, 'Man-who-does-not-put-his-foot-forward-in-a-hurry'; but we, O Best Beloved, will call him Tegumai, for short.
 And his wife's name was Teshumai Tewindrow, and that means, 'Lady-who-asks-a-very-many-questions'; but we, O Best Beloved, will call her Teshumai, for short.
 And his little girl-daughter's name was Taffimai Metallumai, and that means 'Small-person-whithout-any-manners-who-ought-to-be-spanked'; but I'm going to call her Taffy."

-- In Diane Duane's Rihannsu novels, a Romulan's formal name is composed of a given name, a locative indicating their place of origin, and a clan name which is passed matrilineally.
+- A Romulan's formal name is composed of a given name, a locative indicating their place of origin, and a clan name which is passed matrilineally.
 So, for example, Areinnye ir-Menhei t'Sei means "Areinnye, from the Menhei region, of the clan s'Sei."
-This is a mouthful, of course, so in common usage Romulans default to a simple first name, last name arrangement, Areinnye Sei for our example.
-(This explains the simpler names used in the shows).
+The prefix on the surname is t' for women, tr' for men, and s' when speaking of the clan itself.
+In common usage Romulans default to a simple first name, last name arrangement, Areinnye Sei for our example.
+(This explains the simpler names used in the shows.)
+Married men take their wife's surname.
 More information here.
+Romulans also have a secret fourth name that they only tell to people they trust implicitly, a practice that evolved from Vulcan Internet usernames.

 Live Action TV